 In worksheet names

 Although the slicers are commonly used with Pivot Tables, you can use them with Excel Tables as well.
-If you haven’t tried before, check out this page to learn more: Slicers in Excel Tables
+Please see this page to learn more about this feature: Slicers in Excel Tables

 Excel supports emojis in charts as well.
 You can utilize emojis and symbols to enhance your charts.